Seasonal Affective Disorder (SAD)

 What is seasonal affective disorder (SAD)?

-Seasonal affective disorder, or SAD, is a type of depression that affects a person during the same season each year.
-If you get depressed in the winter but feel much better in spring and summer, you may have SAD.
+Seasonal affective disorder, or SAD, is a type of depression that occurs during the same season each year.
+You may have SAD if you felt depressed during the last two winters but felt much better in spring and summer.

 What causes SAD?